 First, we’ll ask you to provide a few details about the current water demands of your business.
 From there, we’ll send your case to the market suppliers for pricing.

-Next, we’ll collect prices and compare your current business water rates, so you can be sure making the switch provides does in fact save you money.
+Next, we’ll collect prices and compare your current business water rates, so you can be sure making the switch does in fact save you money.

 Once we’ve found a new water supplier that meets your needs and matches your pricing requirements, one of our water specialists will onboard you.
 We’ll process all of your information from your old supplier and connect you with your new one.